Marathon Oil: The Time To Take Some Profit Is Near (NYSE:MRO)

 A quick YTD comparison with a few domestic E&P (mostly domestic) shows that MRO.

 The investment thesis has not changed about Marathon Oil.
-It's an attractive E&P company - a significant player in the USA.
+It's an attractive E&P company - a significant player in the US.
 Holding a long-term MRO position is a good idea.

 However, the stock has reached an overbought level, and I recommend taking 50% off the table and wait for a retracement.